open-politics/SSARE/README.md

 **SSARE** stands for Semantic **Search Article Recommendation Engine**:

 an open-source service that comfortably orchestrates: \
-    - Scraping of arbitrary sourcing scripts \
+    - scraping of arbitrary sourcing scripts \
     - processing into vector representations \
-    - Named Entity Recognition (like locations, organisation, geo.-pol. entities) \
+    - Named Entity Recognition (like locations, persons, organisation, geo.-pol. entities) \
-    - Geocoding of recognized locations \
+    - geocoding of recognized locations \
-    - Storing and \
+    - by storing \
-    - Querying of
+    - and querying of
     news articles.

 **Delivering:**